cs4372/ios-study-guide/concurrency/Threads-GCD/Threads-GCD.md

 - Parallel tasks are split into subtasks that are assigned to multiple workers and then completed simultaneously.
 - Not as efficient as many workers are used to accomplish 1 task

+### Process
+- A process represents an individual running application
+- Has at least 1 thread
+- Each process runs independently and has its own memory space, file handles, and system resources
+- In iOS, each app typically runs as a separate process, ensuring isolation and security

 ### Threads
+- is a lightweight unit of execution within a process
+- Multiple threads can exist within a single process, each running concurrently and performing different tasks
+- Threads share the same memory space within a process, allowing them to access and modify shared data

 Every iOS application has a main thread, which is to display your user interface and listen for events.